liamhays/rk3566-mcu/rk3566_mcu_notes.md

 the MCU was the wakeup source.

 # Programming the MCU
-See the example kernel module `read_mimpid` for code, but the basic flow is:
+See the `hello_mailbox` example for code, but the basic flow is:
 1. Ensure MCU is in reset by writing to `CRU_SOFTRST_CON26`
-2. Put RISC-V code at a known address with the four low nibbles equal to 0 (for example, system SRAM at 0xFDCC0000)
+2. Put RISC-V code at a known address on a 64KB boundary (four low nibbles equal to 0), for example, system SRAM at 0xFDCC0000
-3. Write the RISC-V boot address to `GRF_SOC_CON4`
+3. Write the RISC-V boot address to `GRF_SOC_CON4`, with system SRAM, this would be 0xFDCC
 4. Configure other MCU-related registers, like interrupts
 5. Take the MCU out of reset by writing again to `CRU_SOFTRST_CON26`